 Getting the Most Out of Your Cheat Meal

 Planning for higher-calorie cheat meals is an excellent approach to having true moderation.
 If you know that you have an event or celebration coming up and want to indulge, give yourself permission in advance.
 Stick to a reasonable portion, focusing mainly on your favorite foods to get the most out of your cheat.
 Alternatively, you can get creative and include more "healthy cheat meals" that help satisfy cravings and still keep you on track.

 Bottom line, maintaining a healthy weight usually requires a generally healthy diet, and you've got to find the way that work for you or you won't be successful.

 If you can't handle the guilt of a decadent treat, there are plenty of ways to make nutritious dinner swaps and healthy desserts that don't suck..

 The best way to ensure you are keeping a balanced approach to treat days is to track your weekly calorie average using a nutrition tracking app.
 This will show you exactly how much cheat meals and weekends are derailing you.

 We've all heard the saying. "you are the sum of the people around you," and that "you are only as good as the company you keep."
 This might also be true when it comes to your health.

 While you don't need to drop all of your friends who hold you back, you may want to consider adding a support system that propels you forward.
-Whether it is a workout buddy, gym community, or social network group, research suggests that support systems can be vital in helping you stick to your healthy habits and maintain your weight better (33,34).
+Whether it is a workout buddy, gym colleagues, or a nutrition community, research suggests that support systems can be vital in helping you stick to your healthy habits and maintain your weight better (33,34).

 You might even find inspiration in helping others make healthy changes for themselves by sharing your own success story.